pyeventsourcing/eventsourcing/docs/topics/application.rst

 included in the section may have a notification ID that is greater than that which was specified in the requested section ID.

-A notification log section has an attribute ``section_id`` that holds the section ID.
+A notification log section has an attribute ``section_id`` that has the section ID.
 The section ID value will represent the event notification ID of the first and the last event notification included in the section.
 If there are no event notifications, the section ID will be ``None``.

-A notification log section has an attribute ``items`` that holds the list of `event notification objects <persistence.html#event-notification-objects>`_ included in the section.
+A notification log section has an attribute ``items`` that has the list of `event notification objects <persistence.html#event-notification-objects>`_ included in the section.

-A notification log section has an attribute ``next_id`` that holds the section ID of the next section in the notification log.
+A notification log section has an attribute ``next_id`` that has the section ID of the next section in the notification log.
 If the notification log section has less event notifications that were requested, the ``next_id`` value will be ``None``.